 To put it simply, no. Your puppy has the same inner makeup as it will when it is six months, 2 years, and even when it becomes a senior.

 Because your puppy is growing and developing, you can add things into their diet such as coconut oil (excellent brain food), a probiotic, and Omega-3’s like fatty fish or an Omega oil!

 While we advocate and are passionate about the benefits of raw feeding, we recognize that it isn’t an option for every pet owner.
 Any amount of fresh, unprocessed ingredients you can add to your pet’s diet will provide them with nutritional benefits, and there are many ways to add raw to your pet’s diet.

 We don’t recommend mixing raw and kibble together, but feeding them at separate mealtimes, or adding fresh toppers to their diet will improve the nutrition of their meals and allow you to see some of the benefits a fresh diet can give to your pet.

 True Carnivores recommends that pets be fed a raw diet, although some animals may have problems that prevent them from being able to handle raw food, in which case cooked meals may be the best choice.

-Raw food if left in the fridge should ideally be used within 2-3.
-Your pet’s food can stay in the freezer for the same amount you would leave your own meat.
-If it’s not vacuum sealed it could begin to crystallize however this does not damage the product.
+Raw food when left in the fridge should ideally be used within 2-3 days.
+Your pet’s food can stay in the freezer for the same amount you would leave your own meat (6-12 months) with vacuum-sealed food staying fresh for up to 2 years.
+If it’s not vacuum sealed, it could begin to crystallize and oxidize on the surface changing the colour and texture, however this does not damage the product or affect its nutrition.